JornWildt/Macaroons.Net/README.md

 It uses exactly the same serialization format, encryption and hashing algorithms and should as such be compatible with the C implementation.

+Macaroons.Net is available as a NuGet package (https://www.nuget.org/packages/Macaroons.Net/)

 ## Why Macaroons?

 (*This text is from the original C implementation by Robert Escriva*)